xozi/modbot/README.md

 * Optimized checks for roles to avoid unecessary API pings (hopefully the cache does this)
 * Figure out efficient means of adding image evidence to profile punishments without storing the data if possible.
 * Make a case for quarantined status flag (need to use events for that)
 * Add an info post on intialization of the log channel, that will be updated with time in the embed module if necessary.
+Establish the Muted role that iterates over chanel and makes sure it cannot see, post, or enter any channel

 ### Depedencies